 Beausoleil Island (Georgian Bay Islands National Park)

 If you’re new to camping, or just demand a little civility in your outdoor adventures, this is your spot.
 Beausoleil Island offers oTENTik accommodations, biking and hiking trails, and even an Indigenous survival skills workshops through Parks Canada.
 It’s the ultimate “roughing it, but not really” trip (wink-wink), and I can confirm it’s best enjoyed with your closest chaos crew.
+This glamping trip in Georgian Bay offers everything from adventure to comfort—and yes, indoor washrooms are part of the equation.

 Read about our Beausoleil girls’ trip here